The Health Costs Of Racism

 So I’ve tried to use some humor.
 But it was just a little offensive that because I’m a black woman who wears my hair natural, they pointed to me and called some celebrity who happens to look– have the same hairstyle and say, oh, you’re Wanda Sykes.
 So it’s a circumstance where I feel like I need to do some education for the community there.
 Because all black women who wear they’re hair natural believe it or not, are not Wanda Sykes.

 IRA FLATOW: All right.
 Thank you for that call.
 Quick reaction from any of my guests?

 COURTNEY COGBURN: I think– I think that, you know, some people may think of that example and I think, oh, well, it’s just a harmless comment about your hair.
-But what’s really problematic about microaggressions and other forms [INAUDIBLE] more overt manifestations of racism, is that they accumulate over time.
+But what’s really problematic about microaggressions and other forms, or instead, more covert manifestations of racism, is that they accumulate over time.
 They add up.

 And essentially, they start to send a message that you are not as valuable, you’re not as visible as other groups, that you are othered in ways that become problematic.
 And that becomes problematic at psychological levels as well as physical levels that really are problematic.
 So just because it’s a comment about your hair doesn’t mean that it doesn’t have any significance in terms of it’s effects on someone.

 IRA FLATOW: Thank you, Doctors, for taking time to be with us today.
 Dr. Monnica Williams is Associate Professor of Psychology and Brain Sciences and a Director of the Center for Mental Health Disparities University of Louisville.
 Dr. Courtney Cogburn, Assistant Professor at Columbia University School of Social Work.
 Thank you both, have a good weekend, for taking time to be with us today.